 Now once this has been done your screen should come to life and be usable.

 By default, the touchscreen will become the default display.
 If you do not wish this to be the case, you will need to add a line to the config.txt file.
 To do this enter the following:

 sudo nano /boot/config.txt

 In here add the following line.
 (Bottom of the file is probably the best place to put this)

-If you want an onscreen keyboard for your touch screen, then you will need to install it.
-This is pretty straight forward.
+If you want an onscreen keyboard for your touchscreen, then you will need to install it.
+This process is pretty straightforward.